MarkB19988/Maths/README.md

 Now you must determine how many of these possible outcomes will result in the predicted total, which in this case is 7. with 2 dice the possible combinations that result in 7 are as follows.
 6 and 1, 5 and 2, 4 and 3, 3 and 4, 2 and 5, 1 and 6.
 Because there are 6 different combinations that result in a total of 7, the chance of rolling a 7 is 6/36, which can be simplified down to 1/6.

+### 5. Identify Simple Shapes Using Co-Ordinate Geometry

+When you are developing software, you will often find that you will be creating shapes using co-ordinate geometry most of the time.
+Co-ordinate geometry is the rules by which different shapes can be created and identified. for example, an equallateral triangle must have 3 sides of the same length and 3 equal angles.
+By following these rules, you will always end up with an equallateral triangle.

+Every shape has their own unique properties, these properties are shown in the following tabel.
+Some share properties while others have properties that are completely unique.